godfrey-creat/alx-low_level_programming/0x00-hello_world/README.md

-C program that prints a text without printf
+c program that prints exactly with proper gramar but outcome is apiece of art